 - Admin can anytime enable or deny the products imported by the seller.

-- Product Inventory gets updated automatically on admin’s Shopify Store once any order is created on Seller’s WooCommerce Store.
+- Product Inventory gets updated automatically on admin’s Store once any order is created on Seller’s WooCommerce Store.

 - Products should be published on WooCommerce Store.